ymunemasa/data-tutorials/tutorials/hortonworks/lab-101_DW-learning-spark-in-scala-with-zeppelin/tutorial.md

 ![src8-import-url](https://raw.github.com/hortonworks/tutorials/hdp-2.5/assets/getting-started-with-apache-zeppelin/scr8-import-url.png)

 Voila!
-Now you should have your "Lab 101_DW: ..." listed in the main Zeppelin directory.
+Now you should have your *Lab 102: Intro to Spark with Scala* listed in the main Zeppelin directory.

 Click on the lab to get started and follow the step-by-step instructions in the notebook to complete the lab.